Subscribe to eNews

 During the pandemic, health and safety measures including wearing facemasks and limiting the number of people in a courtroom may be in place to protect court users.
 See our COVID-19 web page and Notices To the Profession and the Public for any such protocols.

-While conferences held to discuss settling cases are not open to the public, members of the public and media may be able to observe or listen remotely to hearings and trials.
+While conferences held to discuss settling cases are not open to the public, members of the public and media may be able to listen remotely to hearings and trials.
 See Attending Court Remotely.

 Reading Judges' reasons

 Another way to monitor what our courts do is to read the judges’ decisions posted online at Judgments & Decisions.
 Reviewing these decisions and the judges’ reasons will provide a broader perspective on what courts do on a daily basis than the media is able to provide.

 If you need help finding the right courtroom ...